jkroepke/klustered/summary/README.md

 ## Remove kubernetes admin from system

 This break removes the kubernetes admin user from the system, e.g. `/etc/kubernetes/admin.conf`.
-Solve this break in different ways, we create a new users which has the permission to impersonate the group `system:masters`.
+We created a new users which has the permission to impersonate the group `system:masters`.
 This break is visible **after** solving the MITM-Proxy break, since the MITM proxy uses the system admin client certificate for each request.

 ### Break